IndependentIP/openapi-mock/README.md

 ### Usage:

 ```
-java -jar openapi-mock.jar [options]
+java -jar openapi-mock.jar [options, use --help to see all options]

--DswaggerLocation {Path/Folder of Swagger Definitions}(TODO)
 ```

-Once started the url `http://localhost:8000/__admin/` will give you a overview of the mocked endpoints.
+Once started the url `http://localhost:<port>>` will give you a overview of the mocked endpoints.

 ### Build: